 Diet advice comes in a wide variety of choices these days.
 We’ve got low carb, high carb, Keto, carnivore, plant based, fruit based, and more.
 Honestly, it’s hard to keep up.
 While I won’t offer specific diet advice for you here today, I will highlight a formerly vilified nutritional component—fat.

 Many people drastically limit the amount of fat in their diets, believing that fat causes excess body fat, heart disease, and a number of other health problems.
-However, much of the nutritional research coming out today contradicts these beliefs and highlights the importance of quality fats in our diets.
-Quality fats come from sources including avocados, nuts, coconut oils, olive oils, and animal sources.
+However, much of the nutritional research coming out today contradicts these beliefs and highlights the importance of healthy fats in our diets.
+Healthy fats come from sources including avocados, nuts, coconut oils, olive oils, and animal sources.

 Of course, there will always be differing opinions within the health and nutrition fields on what “good fats” are.
 Some view coconut oil as harmful, because it is a saturated fat, along with fats from animal sources like red meat.